 Coach-when pitching to his/her own player, should pitch from inside the pitching circle.
 If the coach pitching is unable to get out of the way and is hit by a batted ball, the ball will be live.
 The coach should not play the ball.
-If, in the umpire's discretion, the coach intentionally interferes with a live ball or fielder, the batter will be called out.
+If, in the umpire's discretion, the coach intentionally interferes with a live ball or fielder, the batter will be called out and base runners returned to their original bases.